 Prior to that coaching stint, Oliveira was a player in the Baltimore Orioles organization, the team that drafted him in the 15th round out of the University of the Pacific in June 2010.
 During his time as a professional player he competed for Aberdeen in the New York-Penn League, Frederick in the Carolina League and Delmarva in the South Atlantic League.

 A four-time letterman at Pacific (2006-10), Oliveira was a three-time all-big West Conference selection who was rated as the ninth-best catcher in the nation by Rivals.com in 2008.
 He was also named to the 2009 Johnny Bench Award Watch list, an honor presented to the top collegiate catcher in the nation.

 As a team captain during his senior season he led the team in walks and stolen bases and had the second-best marks on the squad in triples and home runs.
 During his final year with the Tigers he batted .332 with eight doubles, three triples, five home runs and 29 runs batted in as he helped the Tigers to a school record for victories in a season.

 In addition, Oliveira still ranks among the top 10 on the Pacific career lists in games, at bats, runs, triples, walks and total bases.

-The 27-year-old Oliveira earned his bachelor's degree in communications from Pacific in 2009 as well as a master's degree in education from the same school in 2011.
+The 27-year-old Oliveira earned his bachelor's degree in communications from Pacific in 2009 as well as a master's degree in education, also from Pacific, in 2011.